As a merchant, Chargebee provides a powerful configuration capability that you can use to build the checkout, the way you want.

 To add descriptions, navigate to the respective plan or addon page in Chargebee user interface and click Edit.
 Add a relevant description to the Description field and click Update.

-You can allow your customers to edit the quantity of products by enabling the settings shown in the screenshot below.
+You can allow your customers to edit the quantity of products by enabling this setting.

 Merchants can also set a minimum and maximum quantity for their plans using meta configuration.
 Learn more about this here.